Manasukketha Maharasa

 Manasukketha Maharasa is a 1989 Indian Tamil-language film, directed by Dheenadhayaal and produced by A. R. Santhilal Nahar and S. Gowri Gurukkal.
 The story is written by Agathiyan, credited as Karunanidhi Santharam onscreen.
 The film stars Ramarajan, Seetha, Nizhalgal Ravi and Goundamani.
+It was released on 1 December 1989.

 Plot

-Raja, an unemployed graduate moves to a neighboring village in search of a job as he is insulted by his uncle, who threatens to send his mother out of the house, he falls for Thenmozhi, Her uncle creates problem for them how he overcomes them and succeeds in his love is the rest of the film.
+Raja, an unemployed graduate, moves to a neighboring village in search of a job after being insulted by his uncle, who threatens to evict his mother.
+There, he falls for Thenmozhi.
+Her uncle creates problems for them, and the rest of the film follows how Raja overcomes these obstacles and succeeds in his love.